frbor/mmtools/README.md

-# mmblocks - Mattermost bar
+# mmtools - i3 status bar and notification script for Mattermost

+mmtools are various tools using the [mattermost](https://mattermost.org) API.

 # Installation